Zak-OTFS ISAC with Bistatic Sensing via Semi-Blind Atomic Norm Denoising Scheme: Zak-OTFS Signal Model

-Performing the twisted convolution between $\tilde{g}(\tau, \nu)$ given in \eqref{sec2_eq:dd_receive_filter} and $r(t)$ is equivalent to time windowing the received signal $r(t)$ with $B^{*}(t)$ followed by frequency windowing it with $A^{*}(f)$.
+Performing the twisted convolution \eqref{sec2_eq:receive_twisted_conv} with $\tilde{g}(\tau, \nu)$ defined above is equivalent to time windowing the receive signal $r(t)$ with $B^{*}(t)/T$ followed by frequency windowing it with $A^{*}(f)$.

 The transceiver procedure of Zak-OTFS defined in this subsection can be implemented via the OFDM framework, as shown in Fig. \ref{fig:ZakOTFS_OFDM_framework}.
-We can verify that the DD domain I/O relation under the transceiver frameworks shown in Fig. \ref{fig:ZakOTFS_OFDM_framework}\subref{fig:OTFS_OFDM_Transmitter} and Fig. \ref{fig:ZakOTFS_OFDM_framework}\subref{fig:OTFS_OFDM_Receiver} is exactly the same as \eqref{sec2_eq:DD_discret_IO}.
+It can be verified that the DD domain I/O relation under the transceiver frameworks shown in Fig. \ref{fig:ZakOTFS_OFDM_framework} is exactly the same as \eqref{sec2_eq:DD_discret_IO}.